OutsideofemiT/Developer-Portfolio/README.md

-# Developer Portfolio
+# Developer Portfolio (WIP)

 A modern, responsive developer portfolio built with **React**, **TypeScript**, and **Vite**—designed to showcase real-world development, creative systems, and poetic tech fluency.
-This is a curated space for exploring Carmen Wheeler’s work across full-stack platforms, modular design, and genre-fluid storytelling.
+This is a curated space for exploring my work across full-stack platforms, modular design, and genre-fluid storytelling.

 ## 🌐 Live Site